arkency/posts/posts/2017-07-14-sidekiq-slow-processing-one-job-saturates-workers-rest-queue-up.md

 ---
-title: "Handle sidekiq processing when one job saturates your workers and the rest queue up"
 created_at: 2017-07-14 18:25:06 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'sidekiq' ]
 newsletter: arkency_form
 ---

+# Handle sidekiq processing when one job saturates your workers and the rest queue up

 I saw [a great question on reddit](https://www.reddit.com/r/rails/comments/6mp1fi/help_how_to_handle_sidekiq_processing_when_one/) which I am gonna quote and try to provide a few possible answers.